marcecj/scons_asciidoc/README.md

 This is an SCons extension (more precisely, a tool) for compiling AsciiDoc documents to various formats using the `asciidoc` and `a2x` programs.
 It adds two appropriate builders, `AsciiDoc` and `A2X`, to your env.
-Their behaviour can be modified using corresponding environment variables (see "Usage" below).
+Their behaviour can be modified using corresponding construction variables (see "Usage" below).

 Please keep in mind that this SCons tool is still under (heavy) development, lacks a test suite, and does not handle all cases (yet).